 Special, preferred postage rates for nonprofits have existed since being authorized by Congress in 1951.
 To qualify for Nonprofit Standard Mail rates, an organization must be a nonprofit organization organized and operated for a qualifying primary purpose (religious, educational, scientific, charitable, agricultural, labor, veterans, fraternal; certain political committees may also qualify).
 Under current law, the nonprofit discount rate is 40 percent.

 House Oversight and Government Reform Committee Chairman Darrell Issa (R-CA) introduced the Postal Reform Act of 2013 (H.R.
-2748) on July 19.
+2748) on July 19, 2013.
 A committee summary notes that the measure preserves nonprofits' ability to fundraise and communicate in an economical manner.
 The bill focuses on maintaining services for rural areas and proposes eliminating ordinary delivery on Saturdays.
-Having gained committee approval on July 24, the legislation is projected to be scheduled for House floor consideration in the fall.

 Independent Sector and its members have been actively engaged with legislation co-sponsors and key committee staff to share with them the importance of maintaining the current nonprofit postage discount rate.
-Due to these efforts, postal reform legislation in both the House and Senate dropped key provisions that would have significantly reduced the nonprofit discount rate.
+Due to these efforts, postal reform legislation in both the House and Senate preserve the nonprofit discount rate.